-I am a Manchester-based writer, editor, curator and occasional musician.
+I am a Manchester-based writer, editor and occasional musician.

 My personal interests include art and design, architecture, cities and town planning, regeneration, public space, social history, film, canals, food and travel.
 My professional interest encompass education and co-operatives.